symbiotic-engineering/MDOcean/README.md

 - Symbolic Math Toolbox

 All are required except the symbolic math toolbox, which is used only for code generation and exploratory scripting, not core functionality.

+**Funding Acknowledgement**

+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE–2139899, and the Cornell Engineering Fellowship.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.